 More than 10 years ago Shirley and her partner, Elizabeth, visited Calvert County, MD, on a road trip and decided to move there.
 “Everything was going great,” Elizabeth said.
 They loved the bay, the seafood and the small-town feel.
 “Shirley then started having some tremors and tale-tale signs of PD.”
 It wasn’t long before she was diagnosed with Parkinson’s.

 Shirlely’s research led her to the Georgetown Movement Disorders Program, an NPF Center of Excellence, where she has received expert care from day one.
-This was also where Shirley had deep brain stimulation (DBS) surgery in December 2014.
+This was also where Shirley had A surgical treatment for Parkinson's disease.
+A special wire (lead) is inserted into a specific area of the brain responsible for movement.
+The lead is connected to a pacemaker-like device implanted in the chest region.
+This device creates electrical pulses, sent through the lead, which “stimulate” the brain and control abnormal brain cell activity. surgery in December 2014.

 While Shirley saw improvements after DBS, she still lives with a myriad of PD symptoms.
 The most visible is her worsening gait and posture.
 She uses a walker to maintain balance and support, but still falls.
 She finds other PD symptoms even more frustrating.